IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 Each student will provide their own **dropbox link**.
 A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

-Create a dropbox link (NOT folder, see above) or google drive folder that contains the following:

-Folders (if you have additional drafts beyond these listed include those as well):
+Create a dropbox link (NOT folder, see above) or google drive folder that contains the following folders (if you have additional drafts beyond these listed include those as well):
 * 01 Logo–1st draft
 * 02 Logo–2nd draft
 * 03 Logo–Final